The Paul du Quenoy Prize

 The Paul du Quenoy Prize is an annual award recognizing individuals who have exposed absurd or unethical practices in academic institutions and media organizations.
 It is named in honor of the Palm Beach Freedom Institute’s president, the historian, critic, investor, and philanthropist Paul du Quenoy, whose experiences in and critiques of academia motivated the Prize’s founders to honor and incentivize the exposure of misdeeds in vital areas of public life in which practitioners are rarely held accountable for their actions.

-Sign up to receive the latest from The Palm Beach Freedom Institute.
+Become a Member to receive the latest from The Palm Beach Freedom Institute.

 Prizewinners are selected by a committee of private individuals concerned with promoting higher standards of integrity in academia and journalism.
 The Paul du Quenoy Prize is awarded annually around the time of Professor du Quenoy’s birthday (November 15).
 Winners are invited to speak to the Palm Beach Freedom Institute.
 Winners with relevant book projects in development will also be offered contracts with Academica Press, a leading independent publisher of general non-fiction based in Washington, DC and London.